jhower786/imathas_web_guide/index.md

          You should now see iMathAS in the module <br>
          <li> Click the three dots to the right of iMathAS and choose "edit" <br> </li>
          <li> Change the title to "Live Poll" and click "Update" <br> </li>
-         <li> Click on the little "no solution" symbol to publish <br> </li>
+         <li> Click on the little "no solution" symbol to publish <br>  <br> </li>
          </ol>
          <ol Type="1">
-         Step 2 (optional): Next, you will need to set up the link that will allow the grades to sync from iMathAS to Canvas.
+         Step 2: Next, you will need to set up the link that will allow the grades to sync from iMathAS to Canvas.
 Once this is set up, you will not need to touch it the rest of the semester.
 Your students will need to click on this link once in order to activate their grade sync. <br>
          <li>	Go to your course in Canvas and click on Assignments on the left <br> </li>
          <li>Click on “+ Assignment“ <br> </li>